 What is Vegan?
 Vegan’s eat no meat at all, or any product that is derived from meat.
 They do not buy leather, or any fashion and beauty products derived from or tested on animals.
 This is a very noble goal to have.
 It is also not the healthiest for humans.
 It is awesome for animals, but some studies suggest Vegans do not necessarily eat a healthy diet just because they are not consuming meat products.
 Next week I will focus on this as it pertains to kidney disease.
 Some will say Veganism is a political movement and a lot of them are kind of aggressive about their choices as it pertains to convincing others.

 Berries- This one completely made me laugh.
 Strawberries, blackberries and others are not berries.
 They are fruit, but not berries.
-However, bananas, avocados, pumpkins, tomatoes, watermelon and kiwis are.
+However, bananas, avocados, pumpkins, tomatoes, watermelon, and kiwis are.
 LOL, so eat your berries.
-I am pretty sure when they said berries in the video, matter of fact I think she said strawberries, blueberries, blackberries, etc. Now mind you those fruits are still very good for you, but are not berries.
+I am pretty sure when they said berries in the video, as a matter of fact, I think she said strawberries, blueberries, blackberries, etc. Now, mind you those fruits are still very good for you but are not berries.
 Blueberries might be.
 Again, confusing to consumers of this information.